Zipnx/toy-blockchainpy/README.md

 - [ ] Quick: Make sure a node cannot have itself as a peer
 - [ ] Node management
 - [x] Peer pinging, and statuses
-- [ ] Exception handling in the RPC client
+- [ ] Getting the peers of other Nodes and possibly using them